Technology Investment Powers Drive for Growth>>

 Located near the border of Washington, D.C. the town of Silver Spring is very busy with a lot of residential, government, business, and traffic including rail traffic.
 Both WMATA and CSX have regular train schedules that travel through the area.
 Because of the infrastructure that was already in place, the new bridge design required many curved steel girder assemblies to carry the Purple Line over the rail lines and Colesville Road, a major thoroughfare.

 The girders themselves were 10-½ feet deep and up to 130 feet long and weighed 70 tons.
 The longest girder lifted was 187’-4” spliced end-to-end and weighed 95 tons.
 High Transit brought the steel to the job site using steerable trailers.
 Many of the loads were accompanied by police escorts.

-High coordinated with both railroads to establish windows of time over four active rail lines operated by WMATA and CSX during which they could work over the tracks with no train traffic.
+The High team coordinated with both railroads to establish windows of time over four active rail lines operated by WMATA and CSX during which they could work over the tracks with no train traffic.
 Erection crews had to accomplish their work within the time windows or stop and wait for the next one, which could be a day or more later.
 A massive 770-ton crawler crane capable of lifting 50 percent more weight than the heaviest section, which weighed more than 140 tons, was used to meet the safety factor required by the railroads.

 The curvature of the steel meant that the picks had to be very carefully executed.
 The curved pieces tend to roll over when they’re suspended by the crane, so identifying the center of gravity and selecting pick points was crucial.
 Lifting the sections into place, crews had about one degree of tolerance when matching the vertical webs of the girders to join them.

 Working with PLTC and the railroads, High Structural Erectors created a plan that met or exceeded all safety criteria and afforded minimum disruption to traffic and residents.
 Despite delays from unrelated problems on the job site, High was able to maintain the schedule and bring its part of the job in on time and on budget.

 JOIN OUR TEAM